-Class Meetings: Hybrid class, some face-to-face meetings as scheduled on Wednesdays from 12:00 to 1:00 pm
+Class Meetings: Online class, so no face-to-face meetings

 Unit Theme: EDUCATOR AS CREATOR OF EFFECTIVE EDUCATIONAL ENVIRONMENTS: INTEGRATING

 STUDENTS, SUBJECTS, STRATEGIES, SOCIETIES AND TECHNOLOGIES

 Graduate Mission Statement:

 The Graduate Program in Elementary Education advances scholarly preparation by providing quality teaching and promoting excellence in research/creative activity in order for graduate students to exemplify best teaching practices for children from birth through age fourteen.
 The graduate curriculum encompasses comprehensive content knowledge and promotes the use of critical thinking and problem solving to cultivate teacher-researchers who are empowered to serve as leaders in the profession.
 Faculty members challenge students to bridge the gap between theory and practice as they develop the skills required for ethical and effective collaboration and communication within the local school community and a culturally diverse, technologically advanced global environment.